-The V&A Museum of Design, part of the £1billion Waterfront project, is due to open in 2018.
+The V&A Dundee Museum of Design, part of the £1 billion Waterfront project, opened in 2018.
 Designed by the renowned Japanese architect, Kengo Kuma, it will bring the best in international design and blockbuster exhibitions to Scotland.

 We are also very proud to have been named a finalist for the UK City of Culture 2017 and became the UK's first UNESCO City of Design in 2014.